 Even in this era of massive home entertainment centers with gigantic big screen TVs and surround sound systems, there's still something about the comfort of community when it comes to watching sporting events.
 And what better place than the local sports bar to watch that big event?
 Whether it's the Super Bowl, World Series, March Madness, or other big game of the week, these are sure bets when it comes to where to watch your favorite teams in San Diego.

-Jolt'n Joe's is a great place for drinks, eats, billiards and—of course—watching sports.
-Now with two locations (La Mesa and the Gaslamp), the venues are spacious and offer all the required amenities for the sports enthusiast.
-The newest location in the Gaslamp (in the former Gaslamp Billiards Club) even has a rooftop patio.
+The Gaslamp Social is a great place for drinks, eats, billiards and—of course—watching sports.
+The venue is spacious and offers all the required amenities for the sports enthusiast.
+Don't forget to check out the great rooftop patio!

 If you want that quintessential English Pub atmosphere and also want to catch your favorite team during World Cup soccer time, this is the place.
 Shakespeare Pub and Grille is a genuine English pub with tasty beers on tap and menu items featuring traditional British fare.

 If you prefer your sports watching in a more old school atmosphere while sipping some libations, Bully's East is the place for you.
 Known for its steaks and prime rib, Bully's is a comfortable establishment with low lights and lots of wood.
 It's often been a favorite of pro athletes, who will pop in after games at nearby Qualcomm Stadium.

 This laid-back bar, in the shadows of Qualcomm Stadium, is unassumingly tucked away in a strip mall.
 Despite that easy-to-miss location, it's become a favorite of locals.